What Is Campylobacter enteritis?

 Most people who become ill with campylobacteriosis get diarrhea, cramping, abdominal pain, and fever within 2 to 5 days after exposure to the organism.
-The diarrhea may be bloody and can be accompanied by nausea and vomiting.
-The illness typically lasts 1 week.
+The illness typically lasts 7 days, but occasionally symptoms persist for as long as 10 days.
 Some persons who are infected with Campylobacter don't have any symptoms at all.

 How is Campylobacter enteritis treated?

-Almost all people infected with Campylobacter recover without any specific treatment.
-Patients should drink plenty of fluids as long as the diarrhea lasts.
-In more severe cases, antibiotics might be used, if they are given early in the illness.
-Your doctor will make the decision about whether antibiotics are necessary.
+Almost all persons infected with Campylobacter recover without any specific treatment.
+Patients should drink extra fluids as long as the diarrhea lasts.
+Patients should eat a bland diet.
+In more severe cases, medicine for nausea is prescribed; and antibiotics such as azithromycin or erythromycin can shorten the duration of symptoms if given early in the illness.

 How do people catch this disease?